 The cumulative energy and loading load of the acoustic emission signal received by the No. 8 sensor over time are shown in FIG. 2.
 It can be seen from Fig. 2 that the accumulative energy of the acoustic emission signal received by the No. 8 sensor gradually increases with the increase of the loading load, and the accumulated energy suddenly increases to the maximum slope when the applied load causes the test piece to be destroyed.
 Therefore, the moment of destruction of the test piece can be judged based on the cumulative energy change of the acoustic emission signal.
-However, the cumulative energy of the acoustic emission signal can only be seen at a time when the degree of damage of the test piece is relatively large, and it cannot be judged when the amplitude of the acoustic emission signal and the center-of-mass frequency is studied in this paper to solve the problem of determining the type of damage and the moment of initial damage.
+However, the cumulative energy of the acoustic emission signal can only be seen at a time when the degree of damage of the test piece is relatively large, and it cannot be judged when the damage has just started and the type of damage.
+Therefore, the relationship between the amplitude of the acoustic emission signal and the center-of-mass frequency is studied in this paper to solve the problem of determining the type of damage and the moment of initial damage.